Dansby Swanson Player Props: Cubs vs. Orioles

-On Saturday, Dansby Swanson (.267 on-base percentage in past 10 games, 83 points below season-long percentage) and the Chicago Cubs face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 2:20 PM ET.
+Dansby Swanson -- with an on-base percentage of .302 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the Baltimore Orioles, with Dean Kremer on the hill, on June 18 at 1:05 PM ET.

-In his previous game, he notched a home run while going 1-for-5 against the Orioles.
+He had a one-hit showing in his most recent game (1-for-2) against the Orioles.

 Dansby Swanson Game Info & Props vs. the Orioles